anojndr/Discord_AI_chatbot/README.md

 ---

-### Gemini Native Integration & Image Generation
+### Gemini Native Integration & Image/Video Generation
 The bot includes a native provider for Google's Gemini models, enabling access to their unique features without an OpenAI-compatible proxy.

 **Features:**
 - **Direct API Access**: Connects directly to the Google AI Generative Language API.
-- **Image Generation**: Supports image generation with models like `gemini-2.0-flash-preview-image-generation`.
+- **Image Generation**: Use `/generateimage` with models like `gemini/imagen-4.0-ultra-generate-preview-06-06`.
-- **Gemini-Specific Parameters**: Configure parameters like `thinking_budget` in your `config.yaml` for fine-tuned control.
+- **Video Generation**: Use `/generatevideo` with models like `gemini/veo-3.0-generate-preview`.
+- **Native Grounding**: Optionally enable Google Search grounding directly within Gemini models for real-time information.
+- **URL Context**: For supported models (like Gemini 2.5 Pro), the bot can natively process web page content by providing URLs directly in the prompt.
-- **Full Multimodality**: Seamlessly handles text and images in both prompts and responses.
+- **Full Multimodality**: Seamlessly handles text, images, audio, and PDFs in both prompts and responses.

 ---